GUIDE 2024

 Unemployment and Age

-In 2021, the unemployment rate will be higher for middle-aged people than for those over fifty-five.
+In 2021, the unemployment rate will be higher for middle-aged people than those over fifty-five.

 Disability and Diversity

 In 2020, the unemployment rate for people with disabilities rose to 7.9 percent.
-In addition, across all age groups, disabled people are less likely to be employed than people without disabilities.
+In addition, across all age groups, research shows that disabled people are less likely to be employed than people without disabilities.

 Takeaways

 Diverse companies are thirty-five percent more profitable than non-diverse companies.
-In addition, research shows that companies with diverse leadership teams and employees have more money than companies without diversity.
+Research also shows that companies with diverse leadership teams and employees make more money than companies without diversity.

 Workplace innovation and diversity attract a larger pool of candidates during recruitment.
 As per the National Association of Colleges and Employers survey, seventy-nine percent of new graduates rate work diversity as important.